VHS Revival explores the social relevance of Carpenter’s dystopian classic.

 The Duke: They sent in their best man, and when we roll across the 69th Street bridge tomorrow, on our way to freedom, we’re going to have their best man leading the way – from the neck up!

-All of this paints American politics in a rather unfavourable light, giving us a land of great financial disparity which isn’t frightened to throw citizens in jail, and although his vision isn’t far detached from Reagan’s conservative America, the movie is a commentary on elite conservatism as a whole.
-In fact, actor Donald Pleasence actually wrote an unused backstory for his character based on the Margret Thatcher conservatism of Great Britain, who would create strong ties with their US allies as globalisation kicked into gear, creating loopholes for deregulated capitalism that have left us facing a very real global warming crisis.
+All of this paints American politics in a rather unfavourable light, giving us a land of great financial disparity which isn’t frightened to throw citizens in jail, and though his vision isn’t far detached from Reagan’s conservative America, the movie is a commentary on elite conservatism as a whole.
+In fact, actor Donald Pleasence actually wrote an unused backstory for his character based on the Margret Thatcher conservatism of Great Britain, who would form strong ties with their US allies as globalisation kicked into gear, creating loopholes for deregulated capitalism that have left us facing a very real global warming crisis.

 This is all very serious, real-life discourse, but Escape From New York is a landscape brimming with colourful caricatures, taking mainstream cinematic staples such as ‘cowboys at dawn’ and giving us a wholly fantastical picture that still manages to reflect modern society, one of the very reasons why Carpenter’s enduring vision has achieved such dissident cult status in the years since its release.
 Technically, this is classic Carpenter, with the kind of slow-building tension that make his very best movies so special, as slick shadows stalk our reluctant hero from every darkened crevice, a threat that only we, the audience, are aware of.
 As is invariably the case with the innovative musician who, along with regular collaborator Alan Howarth, has given us some of cinema’s most memorable themes, all of this is punctuated by a devastatingly minimalist, trademark score, a static synth classic that syncs with the plot’s beautiful pacing, often chiming with a downbeat, almost reluctant heroism that complements our protagonist perfectly.